Written by Tomas Meskauskas

-BrowseFox is a browser add-on which shows various ads (in-text, pop-up, coupon, etc.) when Internet users surf the Internet.
-Many computer users refer to this browser extension as a virus or adware, such negative associations originate from the fact that BrowseFox is being distributed using a deceptive software marketing method called bundling.
-Technically this browser add-on is not a virus or malware, however due to it's distribution method and the fact that it generates various unwanted ads, it may be categorized as being a potentially unwanted application or adware.
-Many Internet users states that this plug-in was installed on their Internet browsers (Internet Explorer, Google Chrome and Mozilla Firefox) without their consent.
+The BrowseFox browser add-on displays various ads (in-text, pop-up, coupon, etc.) when Internet users surf the Internet.
+Many computer users refer to this browser extension as a virus or adware.
+These negative associations are made since BrowseFox is distributed using a deceptive software marketing method called 'bundling'.
+Technically, this browser add-on is not considered a virus or malware, however, due to the distribution method used and ability to generate unwanted ads, it is categorized as a potentially unwanted application or adware.
+Many Internet users state that this plug-in was installed on their Internet browsers (Internet Explorer, Google Chrome, and Mozilla Firefox) without their consent.

-Such unwilling installation of BrowseFox is caused by various download clients which are being used by free software download websites.
-Download clients are small programs which manage the download process of the free software.
-Computer users should be aware that nowadays the majority of download websites are using such download clients which often promote potentially unwanted browser add-ons.
-Internet users who doesn't pay close attention to the download process of free software can easily end up installing BrowseFox or other adware in their computers.
+Unwilling installation of BrowseFox is caused by various 'download clients', which are used by free software download websites.
+Download clients are small programs, which manage the download process of free software.
+Computer users should be aware that, today, the majority of download websites use download clients that often promote potentially unwanted browser add-ons.
+Internet users who do not pay close enough attention to the download process of free software, can inadvertently install BrowseFox or other adware on their computers.

-While BrowseFox is not a virus or malware, on majority of cases it installs on user's Internet browsers without their consent, moreover it causes unwanted ads and may lead to browser slow-downs and privacy issues.
-It's similar to other adware which is being promoted using free software downloads, for example LemurLeap, Lucky Leap and WebCake.
-The best way of protecting one's Internet browsers from such potentially unwanted applications is paying close attention when downloading free software.
-If your download is managed by a download client be sure to decline installation of any promoted software and browser add-ons.
-When installing the downloaded freeware be sure to choose "advanced" or "custom" installation options instead of "typical" or "quick" - this will allow to opt-out installation of advertised browser toolbars and other adware.
-If you already see "BrowseFox Ads" and "Powered by BrowseFox" advertisements when browsing the Internet, use the provided removal guide and eliminate BrowseFox adware from your computer.
+Whilst BrowseFox is not a virus or malware, it mostly installs on users' Internet browsers without their consent, and moreover, causes unwanted ads and may lead to diminished browser performance and privacy issues.
+BrowseFox is similar to other adware promoted via free software downloads including LemurLeap, Lucky Leap, and WebCake.
+The best way to protect your Internet browsers from these potentially unwanted applications is to pay close attention when downloading free software.
+If your software download is managed by a download client, ensure that you decline installation of any promoted software and browser add-ons.
+When installing the downloaded freeware, choose the 'Advanced' or 'Custom' installation options, rather than 'Typical' or 'Quick' - this allows you to opt-out of installation of advertised browser toolbars and other adware.
+If you observe "BrowseFox Ads" and "Powered by BrowseFox" advertisements when browsing the Internet, use the removal guide provided to eliminate BrowseFox adware from your computer.

 Windows 7 users: